Rosalía: 1992–2016: Early life and career beginnings

-Rosalía was born on 25 September 1992 in Sant Cugat del Vallès and raised in Sant Esteve Sesrovires, Baix Llobregat, Catalonia.
-Born in a family with no artistic background, she is the youngest daughter of Pilar Tobella, a businesswoman who runs a small family company specialised in metalworks.
-Her father, José Manuel Vila, was born in Cudillero, Asturias.
-They separated in 2019.
-She has an older sister, Pilar "Pili" Vila (born 1989), who works with Rosalía as her stylist and creative director.
+Rosalia Vila Tobella was born in Sant Cugat del Vallès, Catalonia, in 1992, although she was raised in Sant Esteve Sesrovires, Baix Llobregat.
+Born to a family with no musical background, she is the youngest daughter of María Pilar Tobella Aguilera, who runs Suprametal, SA, a family company specialising in metalworks for windows.
+Her father, José Manuel Vila, was born in Cudillero, Asturias, to a Galician father from Vigo and a mother from Ávila, with one of his grandfathers being born in Cuba.
+Her parents separated in 2019.
+Rosalía has an older sister, Pilar "Pili" Vila (born 1989), who works with her as her stylist and creative director.

 Rosalía expressed interest in the performing arts at an early age, especially after discovering the discography of Camarón de la Isla.
 She began her musical education at the Taller de Músics.
 She did a six-year course at the academy.
-She began attending class at the Raval school, later transfering to the Superior School of Music of Catalonia.
-She also autonomously worked as an independent singer at weddings and musical bars, for which she was paid "a little over 80 euros or in exchange for dinner".
-During that time, Rosalía met many underground Spanish artists who would later succeed such as La Zowi, Yung Beef, Kaydy Cain, Hinds and María Escarmiento.
+She began attending class at the Raval school, later transferring to the Superior School of Music of Catalonia.
+She also worked on her own as an independent singer at weddings and musical bars, for which she was paid "a little over 80 euros or in exchange for dinner".
+During that time, Rosalía met many underground Spanish artists who would later become successful, such as La Zowi, Yung Beef, Kaydy Cain, Hinds and María Escarmiento.

-At 15, she competed on the television show Tú Sí Que Vales, although she wasn't selected.
+At 15, she competed on the television show Tú Sí Que Vales, although she was not selected.
 At 17, she had to undergo vocal cord surgery after tearing one of her vocal cords due to "intense singing practices" and was unable to sing for a year.
 In 2012, she became the vocalist of Kejaleo, a flamenco music group featuring Jordi Franco, Roger Blavia, Cristo Fontecilla, Diego Cortés and Xavi Turull.
 They released an album, Alaire, in 2013.
 That same year, Rosalía professionally worked as a duo with Juan "Chicuelo" Gómez to promote the Blancanieves soundtrack at the 2013 Panama International Film Festival in substitution of Sílvia Pérez Cruz and at the Festival Grec de Barcelona for the contemporary dance work De Carmen.
 In 2013, she participated in the Association of Performing Arts Professionals (APAP) Conference in New York, and was the lead voice in the culmination of the Any Espriu 2014.
 In 2015, she collaborated with La Fura dels Baus on a show that premiered in Singapore.
 She was the opening act for flamenco artist Miguel Poveda, accompanied by Alfredo Lagos, at the International Music Festival of Cadaqués, and also at the 2016 Jerez Jazz Festival.
 She worked with Rocío Márquez on the presentation of her album El Niño, produced by Raül Refree, at Primavera Sound.
 In 2015, she also worked with clothing brand Desigual and sang the single for their campaign jingle "Last Night Was Eternal". and self-released "Un Millón de Veces" included in the benefit album Tres Guitarras Para el Autismo.
 At 20, she worked as a flamenco teacher and vocal coach.